gianni0907/Collision_Detection_Energy_Residual/README.md

  	- `get_inertia_matrix.m` returns the matrix $\mathbf{M}(\mathbf{q})$
   	- `get_c_factorization_matrix.m` returns a factorization matrix $\mathbf{C}(\mathbf{q},\dot{\mathbf{q}})$ that ensures the skew-symmetry of $\dot{\mathbf{M}}(\mathbf{q})-2\mathbf{C}(\mathbf{q},\dot{\mathbf{q}})$
 * `elem_rot_mat.m`: returns the rotation matrix given an axis (x,y,z) and an angle
-* 'inverse_kinematics.m`: compute inverse kinematics of 3R spatial manipulator from the end effector Cartesian position.
-A parameter chooses which of the 4 closed-form solutions to choose.
-This is used for the initial configuration, while online a numerical method is used.
+* `inverse_kinematics.m`: compute inverse kinematics of 3R spatial manipulator from the end effector Cartesian position.
+A parameter allows to select among the 4 closed-form solutions.
+This is used for the initial configuration, while online the Levenberg_Marquardt solver offered by the Robotics Toolbox is used.
 * `modNE.m`: implementation of the modified Newton Euler algorithm from "[Alessandro De Luca and Lorenzo Ferrajoli.
 A modified newton-euler method for dynamic computations in robot fault detection and control](https://ieeexplore.ieee.org/document/5152618)".
 The implemented variant ensures the skew-symmetry of $\dot{\mathbf{M}}(\mathbf{q})-2\mathbf{C}(\mathbf{q},\dot{\mathbf{q}})$
 * `plot_data.m`, `plot_joint_space.m`: plotting functions for data coming from the simulation
 * `robot_motion.m`: visualize the robot motion